google/gson/Troubleshooting.md

 For Android you can add this rule to the `proguard-rules.pro` file, see also the [Android documentation](https://developer.android.com/build/shrink-code#keep-code).
 In case the class name in the exception message is obfuscated, see the Android documentation about [retracing](https://developer.android.com/build/shrink-code#retracing).

 Note: If the class which you are trying to deserialize is actually abstract, then this exception is probably unrelated to R8 and you will have to implement a custom [`InstanceCreator`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/InstanceCreator.html) or [`TypeAdapter`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/TypeAdapter.html) which creates an instance of a non-abstract subclass of the class.

+## <a id="typetoken-type-variable"></a> `IllegalArgumentException`: 'TypeToken type argument must not contain a type variable'

+**Symptom:** An exception with the message 'TypeToken type argument must not contain a type variable' is thrown

+**Reason:** This exception is thrown when you create an anonymous `TypeToken` subclass which captures a type variable, for example `new TypeToken<List<T>>() {}` (where `T` is a type variable).
+At compile time such code looks safe and you can use the type `List<T>` without any warnings.
+However, this code is not actually type safe because at runtime due to [type erasure](https://dev.java/learn/generics/type-erasure/) only the upper bound of the type variable is available.
+For the previous example that would be `List<Object>`.
+When using such a `TypeToken` with any Gson methods performing deserialization this would lead to confusing and difficult to debug `ClassCastException`s.
+For serialization it can in some cases also lead to undesired results.

+Note: Earlier version of Gson unfortunately did not prevent capturing type variables, which caused many users to unwittingly write type unsafe code.

+**Solution:**

+- Use [`TypeToken.getParameterized(...)`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/reflect/TypeToken.html#getParameterized(java.lang.reflect.Type,java.lang.reflect.Type...)), for example `TypeToken.getParameterized(List.class, elementType)` where `elementType` is a type you have to provide separately.
+- For Kotlin users: Use [`reified` type parameters](https://kotlinlang.org/docs/inline-functions.html#reified-type-parameters), that means change `<T>` to `<reified T>`, if possible.
+If you have a chain of functions with type parameters you will probably have to make all of them `reified`.
+- If you don't actually use Gson's `TypeToken` for any Gson method, use a general purpose 'type token' implementation provided by a different library instead, for example Guava's [`com.google.common.reflect.TypeToken`](https://javadoc.io/doc/com.google.guava/guava/latest/com/google/common/reflect/TypeToken.html).

+For backward compatibility it is possible to restore Gson's old behavior of allowing `TypeToken` to capture type variables by setting the [system property](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.html#setProperty(java.lang.String,java.lang.String)) `gson.allow-capturing-type-variables` to `"true"`.
+**Important:**

+- This does not solve any of the type safety problems mentioned above; in the long term you should prefer one of the other solutions listed above.
+This system property might be removed in future Gson versions.
+- You should only ever set the property to `"true"`, but never to any other value or manually clear it.
+Otherwise this might counteract any libraries you are using which might have deliberately set the system property because they rely on its behavior.